zhenjiao/opstest1/opstest070401/partnerdocs/repo-creation.md

 IMPORTANT: In order for VSC to configure your repo,
 * Grant admin permissions to "OPS_Admin" team.
 Only administrators of the repo can configure it.
-* Grant read permissions to "openpublishing-admin".
+* Grant read permissions to "VSC-Eng-Team".
 This is our engineering team account that would need access for any troubleshooting in your repo.
 * If you are outside the Microsoft organization, then you need to add "OPS_Admin" to be admin in the organization.
 This is because we will need to have a couple of tools granted access to the repo in order to make the build work.
 * Please enter a bug for either Open Publishing or docs via [MSDNHelp portal](http://MSDNHelp) for our team to provision your repo.
 Information that we need:
  * Repo URL